Odds of 50 random events happening to you

 That your birth control fails

 No birth control is 100% effective, but some are more successful at preventing pregnancy than others.
-Latex condoms fail 13% of the time, prescription birth control pills fail 7% of the time, and implants like intrauterine devices (IUDs) generally fail around.1% of the time.
+Latex condoms fail 13% of the time, prescription birth control pills fail 7% of the time, and implants like intrauterine devices (IUDs) fail 0.1-0.8% of the time.
 The right choice depends on the person in question and should always be discussed with your doctor.

 Catching a foul ball